jharini/booknotes/system-design/system-design-interview/chapter25/README.md

  * Writing data to data nodes

 The placement service determines which data nodes should store an object.
-It maintains a virtual cluster map, which determines the physical topology of a cluster.
+It maintains a virtual cluster map, which determines the physical topology of a cluster.The virtual cluster map contains location information for each data node which the lacement service users to make sure the replicas are physically separated.
+This separation is key to high durability.
 ![virtual-cluster-map](images/virtual-cluster-map.png)

-The service also sends heartbeats to all data nodes to determine if they should be removed from the virtual cluster.
+The service also receives consistent heartbeats within configurable 15 second intervals from all data nodes to determine if they are alive or should be removed from the virtual cluster.

 Since this is a critical service, it is recommended to maintain a cluster of 5 or 7 replicas, synchronized via Paxos or Raft consensus algorithms.
+The consensus protocol ensures that as long as more than half of the nodes are healthy, the service as a whole continues to work.
 Eg a 7 node cluster can tolerate 3 nodes failing.

 Data nodes store the actual object data.
-Reliability and durability is ensured by replicating data to multiple data nodes.
+Reliability and durability is ensured by replicating data to multiple data nodes, also called the replication group.

-Each data node has a daemon running, which sends heartbeats to the placement service.
+Each data node has a data service daemon running, which sends heartbeats to the placement service.

 The heartbeat includes:
  * How many disk drives (HDD or SSD) does the data node manage?
  * How much data is stored on each drive?
+When the placement service receives the heartbeat for the first time, it assigns an ID for this data node, adds to the virtual cluster map and returns the unique ID for the data node, virtual cluster map and where to replicate data.

 ### Data persistence flow
 ![data-persistence-flow](images/data-persistence-flow.png)
  * API service forwards the object data to data store
- * Data routing service sends the data to the primary data node
+ * Data routing service creates UUID for data object, queries placement services for data node (which checks virtual cluster map and returns the info) and sends the data to the primary data node with UUID.
  * Primary data node saves the data locally and replicates it to two secondary data nodes.
-Response is sent after successful replication.
+Response is sent after successful replication on all secondary nodes.
  * The UUID of the object is returned to the API service.

 Caveats:
  * Given an object UUID, it's replication group is deterministically chosen by using consistent hashing
- * In step 4, the primary data node replicates the object data before returning a response.
+ * In step 4, the primary data node replicates the object data to all secondary nodes before returning a response.
 This favors strong consistency over higher latency.
 ![consistency-vs-latency](images/consistency-vs-latency.png)
+Both 2 and 3 are forms of eventual consistency.

 ### How data is organized
 One simple approach to managing data is to store each object in a separate file.